Close

 Codes of welfare

-Developed by the National Animal Welfare Advisory Committee (NAWAC), codes of welfare establish minimum standards and recommended best practice.
-They provide guidance on how to comply with the Act, and failure to meet a minimum standard within a code of welfare can be used as evidence to support a prosecution under the Act
+Developed by the National Animal Welfare Advisory Committee (NAWAC), codes of welfare set minimum standards and recommended best practice.
+They provide guidance on how to comply with the Animal Welfare Act, and failure to meet a minimum standard in a code may be used as evidence to support a prosecution.

 Regulations

-The Animal Welfare (Care and Procedures) Regulations 2018 are developed by MPI and allow for enforcement of low to medium animal welfare offending.
-They also clarify who can carry out certain surgical procedures on animals and how they should be undertaken.
-Most regulations have an associated penalty.
+The Animal Welfare (Care and Procedures) Regulations 2018 are developed by MPI and enable enforcement of low to medium level animal welfare offending.
+They also specify who may perform certain surgical procedures and how these procedures must be carried out.
+Most regulations carry an associated penalty.

-• Two committees were created to provide guidance to Government on animal welfare; the National Animal Welfare Advisory Committee (NAWAC) and the National Animal Ethics Advisory Committee (NAEAC).
-However, both committees are purely advisory, and parliamentary ministers are not obliged to accept or implement the advice these committees provide.
+• Two committees – the National Animal Welfare Advisory Committee (NAWAC) and the National Animal Ethics Advisory Committee (NAEAC) – were established to advise the government on animal welfare.
+However both bodies are purely advisory, and ministers are under no obligation to adopt or act on their recommendations.

-• NAWAC develops codes of welfare intended to provide detailed minimum standards and best practice recommendations for different species and activities involving animals.
-However, loopholes and ambiguities often allow for these codes to directly contradict the principles and intention of the Animal Welfare Act.
+• NAWAC develops codes of welfare that outline minimum standards and best‑practice guidance for different species and activities.
+Yet loopholes and ambiguities within these codes can allow practices that undermine the intent and principles of the Animal Welfare Act.

-• Neither MPI nor the SPCA are adequately resourced to monitor animal welfare across the country, resulting in overly selective enforcement.
-For example, MPI has around 30 animal welfare inspectors who have the mammoth task of overseeing the welfare of more than 160 million farmed animals.
+• Enforcement capacity is also severely limited.
+MPI and the SPCA lack the resources needed to monitor animal welfare nationwide, leading to highly selective enforcement.
+MPI, for example, has 43 animal welfare inspectors responsible for overseeing the welfare of more than 160 million farmed animals.

-• Very little Government funding is directed toward animal welfare.
-Enforcement therefore frequently relies on public monitoring and the work of charities to hold people accountable for animal cruelty.
+• Government funding allocated to animal welfare is minimal.
+Enforcement therefore frequently relies on public reporting and the work of charities to hold people accountable for cruelty and neglect.

-• Animal welfare sits within the Minster of Agriculture’s portfolio.
-The key role of this Minister is to “support the New Zealand food and fibre sector to be productive and prosperous” with responsibilities including “advancing New Zealand’s agriculture and export opportunities.”
-(Source; MPI)
+• Animal welfare currently sits within the Minister of Agriculture’s portfolio.
+The Minister’s core role is to ‘support the New Zealand food and fibre sector to be productive and prosperous’ and ‘advance New Zealand’s agriculture and export opportunities’.
+This creates an inherent conflict between promoting agricultural production and safeguarding the animals used within those systems.

-• NAWAC is not held accountable for its work programme or the development of codes of welfare, resulting in lengthy delays for codes being progressed and approved leaving countless animals vulnerable to exploitation and neglect.
+• NAWAC is also not held accountable for delays in its work programme or in the development and updating of codes of welfare.
+As a result, outdated or incomplete codes remain in place for years, leaving many animals vulnerable to ongoing exploitation and neglect.

-If you suspect the Animal Welfare Act or a minimum standard of care in any of the Act’s supporting codes of welfare is being breached, you can report this in the following ways:
+If you suspect a breach of the Animal Welfare Act or its minimum standards within the codes of welfare, you can report the matter through the following channels:

-• For issues relating to farmed animals, report the issue to MPI by calling 0800 00 88 33 or completing this online form.
+Report the issue to MPI by calling 0800 00 83 33 or by submitting a report through MPI’s online complaint form

 Donate today